Everything you need to know about Emeralds

 First up, let's start with colour.
 The colour of Emeralds can range from pale to dark, typically with a slight blue or slight yellow undertone.
 But which colour is ‘better’ you ask?
 This simply just comes down to personal preference, and which gemstone captures your heart.

 At Fenton, we source within a range of mid to darker green emeralds with a blue undertone.
-We have chosen this colour, firstly for its beauty (we’re sure you’ll agree) and also because this is a colouring which is typical of Zambian emeralds, which is a country with mines which adhere to our strict ethical policies.
-This means that we can guarantee every Emerald we source for our rings has been mined without causing harm to the people in our supply chain or the environment.
+We have chosen this colour, firstly for its beauty (we’re sure you’ll agree) and also because this is a colouring which is typical of Zambian emeralds, which is a country with mines which adhere to our strict transparent and responsible sourcing policies.
+So you can have peace of mind knowing your Emerald has been sourced with care for the planet and the people involved in the journey of your Fenton jewellery.

 The next one, clarity, is pretty important when it comes to Emeralds.

 Inclusions (internal imperfections) and blemishes (external imperfections) are natural characteristics that occur as part of the crystallisation process.
 Every gemstone will always have inclusions, but the nature of these inclusions will vary depending on the gemstone family, variety and its geographical origin.